square/shuttle/README.md

 translatable strings times the number of required locales, minus any keys that are not applicable to certain locales).

-Clicking on the commit's SHA will bring you to the GitHub webpage for that commit, if the project's repository URL is recognized as a GitHub project.
-The "Redo Import" button re-runs an import, in the event that the previous import completed abnormally.
-The "Status" button takes you to a detailed status page where you can see a list of strings in the project and their translation statuses.

 The "Import and approve a localization" field allows you to import an existing localization.
 For example, if your Rails project already has an "fr.yml" file that you want to import into Shuttle (to save your translators the effort of